Dispersion relations of generalized one-dimensional phononic crystals: Example 1: 1D phononic crystal with with point-resonators. Flexural waves

-Here, \(\zeta(k)\) represents the function introduced in Eq. \eqref{eq075}, which relates the distribution of points to the wavenumber of the medium through the structure factor.
+while that corresponding to the evanescent mode $k_2 = i \kappa_f$ is just directly multiplying the previous expression by $-i$, i.e. given by $-ik^{(2)}$.
+Above, \(\zeta(k)\) represents the function introduced in Eq. \eqref{eq075}, which relates the distribution of points to the wavenumber of the medium through the structure factor.
 This function is singular at the coordinates of the medium's reciprocal space.
 In the specific case of Eq.\eqref{eq078}, this property implies that at frequencies where the difference between the scattered wavenumber and that of the homogeneous medium matches a node of the reciprocal crystal lattice, scattering and interference reach their maximum (von Laue formulation).
-This effect is shown in Fig. \ref{fig05}(b), where the effect of these singularities emerges close to the frequencies associated to the Bragg peaks of the medium.
-It is observed that the second-order approximation provides a better fit to the exact dispersion relation in regions where the spectral radius \( \rho(\mathbf{J}) < 1\).
+This property is shown in Fig. \ref{fig05}(b), where the effect of these singularities emerges close to the frequencies associated to the Bragg peaks of the medium.
+It is observed that the second-order approximation provides a better fit to the exact dispersion relation in regions where \( \rho(\mathbf{J}) < 1\).
+In the region around the resonance at 5.4 kHz, values of the spectral radius greater than one are detected, and this leads to divergence in the proposed iterative sequence.
+For this reason, comparing Figs. \ref{fig04}(a) and \ref{fig05}(a), the first-order approximation of the evanescent mode is apparently more accurate than that of the second-order.
+Precisely the latter shows signs of divergence in this region with \( \rho(\mathbf{J}) > 1\). \\